adnanmuhtadi/milestone-project-1/README.md

 My aim is to keep it simple and elegant with a soft colour scheme as I do not want to distract the user from the main purpose of the website.
 If the user wants to reach out to me, social media options would be placed in the footer within every page.
 Another method of contacting me would be through the contact form which would be the last page of the website.

 -   ### User Stories

+    The intended type of users which this website is targets for are Recruiters, Employers, Businesses and Independent Contractors.

     -   #### First Time Visitor Goals